 Supreme Court had asked RBI to update it on WhatsApp’s data localization status in August.
 In response to that, RBI had presented its report to SC on November 1st and asked to stop the release of WhatsApp Payments App for the time being.
-This is certainly a backlash to the full-scale payment business plan made by WhatsApp.
+This is certainly a backlash to WhatsApp’s full-scale payment business plan.

 As RBI states at a prestigious news platform:

 The RBI has examined the said reports (by NPCI) and the responses of NPCI and is of the considered view that WhatsApp is storing the following payment data elements outside India beyond the permitted timelines indicated in the circular and frequently asked questions (FAQs) on storage of payments system data issued by RBI on June 26, 2019.